Mark Bussler

-Mark Bussler (born 1975) is an American filmmaker, entrepreneur, and multi-media artist, who is best known for creating the long-running gaming webseries Classic Game Room.
+Mark Bussler (born 1975) is an American filmmaker, entrepreneur and multimedia artist, who is best known for creating the long-running gaming web series Classic Game Room.

 Biography

 Bussler is the son of software entrepreneur Michael Bussler.
 He graduated from Shady Side Academy in 1994, and earned a business degree, with a concentration on marketing, from Bucknell University in 1998.

 Classic Game Room

-Originally titled The Game Room and presented by Bussler and David Crosson, the video game review series launched on November 7, 1999 on the internet startup website FromUSAlive, part-owned by Michael.
+Originally titled The Game Room and presented by Bussler and David Crosson, the video game review series launched on November 7, 1999, on the internet startup website FromUSAlive, part-owned by Michael.
 The pair had met at Pittsburgh Filmmakers School and shared a mutual love of movies and video games.

 At first, Bussler and Crosson planned to review mainly then-modern games, but after a segment on older games proved to be popular, the show began reviewing earlier titles.
 However, the low-budget nature of the show led to slow episode production rates, and when revenue failed to cover the costs of running the show, The Game Room was canceled on October 23, 2000.

 The show returned as Classic Game Room HD (HD standing for Heavy Duty according to Bussler) on February 20, 2008, hosted by Bussler.
-On November 2, 2015, Bussler announced that the show would highly slow its production following the end of the 2015 year.
+On November 2, 2015, Bussler announced that the show would highly slow its production following the end of 2015.
 Changes would include the shutting down of the show store and its secondary channel CGR Undertow entirely ending production.
-Bussler stated that this is due to a change in his life and he would like to focus more on his writing and film-making.
+Bussler stated that this is due to a change in his life and he would like to focus more on his writing and filmmaking.
 He also said that he would continue the show as a hobby similar to how it began for him.
 Bussler later opened a Patreon for the series at the recommendation of fans in order to keep the series operating as normal, but would be renamed Classic Game Room Mark 3.

-On February 5, 2019, Bussler announced he'd be moving away from games and video production, in favor of writing and graphic design.
-The show was finally cancelled in April, with the Classic Game Room branding repurposed for Bussler's other ventures.
+In February 2019, Bussler announced he would be moving away from games and video production in favor of writing and graphic design.
+The show was cancelled in April, with the Classic Game Room branding repurposed for Bussler's other ventures unrelated to video games.
+However, due to the success of the publishing and music business, Bussler was able to re-launch Classic Game Room as a series on YouTube in 2023.